Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 #### CCPE

-We are currently also working with HPE to provide containerised Cray Programming Environments to be able to test newer versions of the Cray PE than are offered on LUMI, or to keep using older ones that have been removed from the system.
+Together with HPE LUST also maintains containerised versions of the Cray Programming Environment to be able to test newer versions of the Cray PE than are offered on LUMI, or to keep using older ones that have been removed from the system.